This post may contain affiliate links. See our disclosure policy.

 - Spice – Add some red pepper flakes, paprika, or cayenne seasoning to the marinara sauce when making it.

 - Spaghetti Sauce – If you are short on time, marinara sauce or a homemade canned spaghetti sauce will work instead of making a fresh tomato sauce.

 - Spaghetti – Use a whole wheat or gluten-free type of spaghetti for a lighter dish.

 Obviously, we love to eat our Chicken Parmesan with pasta and homemade tomato sauce, as shown in the recipe below.
 However, if that isn’t your thing, there are other options!
 Sometimes we enjoy this dish with a side of our Old Spaghetti Factory’s Brown Butter and Mizithra Pasta.
 We’ve also served it with mashed potatoes, caesar salad, and/or steamed broccoli.
 Besides that, do you have any favorite sides for your Chicken Parmesan?

-To make this recipe gluten-free, substitute GF panko breadcrumbs for original, and serve over gluten free pasta.
+To make this recipe gluten-free, substitute GF panko breadcrumbs for the original, and serve over gluten-free pasta.
 Make sure to READ LABELS at the grocery store, and you should be fine.

 Absolutely.
 As mentioned above, the sauce freezes beautifully.
-To freeze the chicken, completely wrap the chicken in plastic wrap or foil and place in freezer.
-Add fresh cheese before assembling your meal before serving.
+To freeze the chicken, completely wrap the chicken in plastic wrap or foil and place it in the freezer.
+Add fresh cheese while assembling your meal before serving.